Cahill Expressway: History

-As part of the Eastern Distributor works in the late 1990s, a landscaped canopy was built over the southern end of Cahill Expressway (where it meets the Eastern Distributor) near the Art Gallery of New South Wales.
+As part of the Eastern Distributor works in the late 1990s, a landscaped canopy was built over the southeastern end of the Cahill Expressway (where it meets the Eastern Distributor) near the Art Gallery of New South Wales.

-In June 2013, the Expressway was temporarily renamed the Tim Cahill Expressway in honour of Socceroo Tim Cahill, ahead of the Socceroos' 2014 FIFA World Cup qualification match against Iraq.
+In June 2013, the expressway was temporarily renamed Tim Cahill Expressway in honour of Socceroo Tim Cahill, ahead of the Socceroos' 2014 FIFA World Cup qualification match against Iraq.

-Since 2022, Ventia operates the Domain Tunnel on behalf of Transport for NSW.
+Since 2022, Ventia has operated the Domain Tunnel on behalf of Transport for NSW.

-Role

-The expressway forms a link between Sydney's eastern and northern suburbs, by connecting the Eastern Distributor to the Sydney Harbour Bridge and Sydney Harbour Tunnel.
-It allows travel directly from the airport to the northern suburbs without traffic signals.
-The traffic on the elevated section was reduced by half following the opening of the Sydney Harbour tunnel in 1992.

-The elevated section is a double deck, with the top deck carrying cars, and the lower deck railway lines and Circular Quay railway station.
-The station provides easy access to the Sydney Opera House and the Royal Botanical Gardens.
-The westbound lanes dip underneath the Harbour Bridge approach road, before forming a large spiral circling Fort Street Public School to join to the Bridge in a confined space.